Nostrand Avenue station (IND Fulton Street Line): Station layout

+Mosaic name tablet on the upper level with painted over directional caption (top); mosaic on the lower level with caption pointing west to the Bedford Avenue entrance (bottom).

 Nostrand Avenue is an express station, serving all trains, as opposed to a local station that serves only local trains.
 The A train stops at the station at all times, running express during the day and local at night, while the C train stops here at all times except nights and is local.
 The next stop to the west (railroad north) is Franklin Avenue for local trains and Hoyt–Schermerhorn Streets for express trains; the next stop to the east (railroad south) is Kingston–Throop Avenues for local trains and Utica Avenue for express trains.

 It is the only two-level express station in the system that has the express tracks on the upper level and the local tracks on the lower one.
 The station was originally planned to be a conventional local station with four tracks and two side platforms, with a mezzanine, as proven by the fact that the upper-level platforms are wider than the lower level ones (which would have been consistent with the design of a mezzanine), and two unused trackways exist on the lower level between the local tracks (which would have been consistent with the typical design of a local station on a four-track line).
 A curtain wall separates the local tracks from the unused trackways on both sides.
 On either side of the station, the express tracks ascend from the local tracks to serve the upper level, then descend to rejoin them.

 The station's trim-line is butterscotch yellow with a medium mustard brown border and is three tiles high, typical of IND express stations.
 Small tile captions reading "NOSTRAND" in white lettering on a black background run below the trim line, and there are mosaic name tablets reading "NOSTRAND AVE." in white sans-serif lettering on a mustard brown background with butterscotch yellow border.
 Directional captions are present below some of the name tablets, though many of the ones pointing to the previously closed Bedford Avenue and never opened Arlington Place entrances are painted over.
 Yellow I-beam columns run along the upper level platforms at regular intervals (the lower level is column-less), alternating ones having the standard black station name plate with white lettering.
 There is artwork from the Ronald Edmonds Learning Center Community School on the northbound platform.
 The platforms have directional signs to the other level in the same style as the name tablets and signs to the exit in the same style as the name tiles.